Online car pricing guides frequently undervalue Subarus in Portland’s Subaru market due to a lack of data.

 This increases the price dealers pay to purchase the car as higher wholesale prices lead to higher retail prices.

-Second, we also recondition our cars to bring them up to our high standards — and this sets us apart from many used car dealers who typically only buy the car, detail it, and post it for sale.
+Second, we also recondition our cars to bring them up to our high standards.
+This sets us apart from many used car dealers who typically only buy the car, detail it, and post it for sale.
 We have an independent Subaru mechanic inspect every car and advise us on what to do to make it safe and reliable.

 We price our cars fairly so that they sell quickly and we do not inflate the price.